SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_external_table.rst

          FIELD DELIMITER '\t';

-A table from a directory of Parquet files on HDFS
+Creating a Table from a Directory of Parquet Files on HDFS
 -----------------------------------------------------
+The following example shows how to create a table from a directory of Parquet files on HDFS:

 .. code-block:: postgres